s2t2/sbsim/docs/setup/linux.md

 > NOTE: the generated "\*pb2.py" files have been checked in to the repository to
 > facilitate publishing this package on PyPI.

+> NOTE: contributors can skip this step and just use the current versions of the
+> protos that have been checked in to the repository.
+Maintainers can run this
+> step periodically to update the protos.

 ## Environment Variable Setup

 By default, simulation videos are stored in the "simulator/videos" directory